data-altinn-no/core/README.md

 ## DAN CORE

 DAN Core is the main component of DAN, implementing the public API.
-It utilizes that Altinn REST API for Service Owners for authorization (including consent) and maps requests for evidence to the relevant evidence source (ES) implementing the codes.
+It utilizes that Altinn REST API for Service Owners for authorization (including consent) and maps requests for data sets to the relevant plugins implementing the codes.

 The repository contains a .NET6 console application utilizing the isolated-process Azure Functions v4 runtime.